Parseval frames of exponentially localized magnetic Wannier functions

-Concerning the specific case of Bloch bundles arising from condensed matter systems, the construction of (real-analytic) Bloch vectors translates in the construction of \emph{localized} (\emph{composite}) \emph{Wannier functions} for the occupied states of the magnetic Hamiltonian describing the crystal, by transforming the Bloch vectors back from the $\kk$-space representation to the position representation via the Bloch--Floquet transform~\eqref{eqn:WF} \cite{Kuchment16}.
-The second part of Theorem~\ref{thm:Main} can then be rephrased as the possibility to \emph{construct} Parseval frames for the spectral island onto $m$ gapped energy bands consisting of $m+1$ exponentially localized Wannier functions, together with their translates.
-For simplicity and in order to avoid too many technical conditions, we only formulate the result for Hofstadter-like Hamiltonians: \begin{theorem} Let $H_{b_0}$ be an Hoftstadter-like Hamiltonian on $\ell^2(\Z^2 \times \Y)$ corresponding to magnetic field $b_0 \in 2 \pi \mathbb{Q}$.
-Let $\Pi$ be the spectral projection onto an isolated spectral island of $H_{b_0}$ consisting of $m$ energy bands, and let $\mathcal{U}\sub{mBF}\,\Pi\,\mathcal{U}\sub{mBF}^* =\int_{\T^2}^{\oplus} \di \kk \, P(\kk)$.
-Then: \begin{enumerate}[(i)] \item one can \emph{construct} an \emph{exponentially localized Wannier Parseval frame} for the subspace $\Ran \Pi \subset \ell^2(\Z^2 \times \Y)$, i.e.~there exist $m+1$ exponentially localized vectors $w_a$, $a \in \set{1,\ldots,m+1}$, such that
+Concerning the specific case of Bloch bundles arising from condensed matter systems, the construction of (real-analytic) Bloch vectors translates to the construction of \emph{localized} (\emph{composite}) \emph{Wannier functions} for the occupied states of the magnetic Hamiltonian describing the crystal, by transforming the Bloch vectors back from the $\kk$-space representation to the position representation via the Bloch--Floquet transform~\eqref{eqn:WF} \cite{Kuchment16}.
+Our proof of the second part of Theorem~\ref{thm:Main} can then be rephrased as the possibility to \emph{algorithmically construct} Parseval frames for the spectral island onto $m$ gapped energy bands consisting of $m+1$ exponentially localized Wannier functions, together with their (magnetic) translates.
+Although, as mentioned above, the range of applicability of Theorem~\ref{thm:Main} on Bloch vectors includes also spectral projections of certain magnetic Schr\"{o}dinger operators, for simplicity, and in order to avoid too many technical conditions, we only formulate the result for Hofstadter-like Hamiltonians: \begin{theorem} Let $H_{b_0}$ be an Hofstadter-like Hamiltonian on $\ell^2(\Z^2) \otimes \ell^2(\Y)$ corresponding to a magnetic field $b_0 \in 2 \pi \mathbb{Q}$.
+Let $\Pi=\Pi_{b_0}$ be the spectral projection onto an isolated spectral island of $H_{b_0}$ consisting of $m$ energy bands, and let $\mathcal{U}\sub{mBF}\,\Pi\,\mathcal{U}\sub{mBF}^* =\int_{\T^2}^{\oplus} \di \kk \, P(\kk)$.
+Then: \begin{enumerate}[label=(\roman*),ref=\roman*] \item there exists an \emph{exponentially localized Wannier Parseval frame} for the subspace $\Ran \Pi \subset \ell^2(\Z^2) \otimes \ell^2(\Y)$, i.e.~there exist $m+1$ exponentially localized vectors $w_a$, $a \in \set{1,\ldots,m+1}$, such that